 CV Michel Rene Moawad

-Michel Moawad is a Member of the Lebanese Parliament, member of “Strong Lebanon” parliamentary bloc, founder and president of the Independence , member of the March 14 Coalition leadership, active participant of the 2005 Cedar Revolution as well as key precursor movements, and son of former Lebanese President René Moawad, assassinated on the November 22nd 1989.
+Michel Moawad is a resigned member of the Lebanese Parliament, founder and president of the Independence , member of the March 14 Coalition leadership, active participant of the 2005 Cedar Revolution as well as key precursor movements, and son of former Lebanese President René Moawad, assassinated on the November 22nd 1989.
 Founding member and executive director of the René Moawad Foundation, and member of the Maronite Foundation in the World.
 Civic involvement further includes supporting employment and entrepreneurship in via initiatives such as FORAS: Fostering Entrepreneurship and Employment in North Lebanon and BIAT (Business Incubation Association in Tripoli), as well as several social initiatives to protect and ameliorate the conditions of underprivileged populations in Lebanon.

 2005 – Present

 The Independence Movement began as a grassroots initiative as part of the Cedar Revolution, before it evolved into a structured political organization that aims to defend Lebanese sovereignty, independence, democracy, state institutions, and liberties.